apache/druid/docs/multi-stage-query/reference.md

   ) (x VARCHAR, y VARCHAR)
 ```

-The JSON function allows columns to be of type `VARIANT` which indicates that the column contains
+The JSON function allows columns to be of type `TYPE('COMPLEX<json>')` which indicates that the column contains
 some form of complex JSON: a JSON object, a JSON array, or an array of JSON objects or arrays.
+Note that the case must exactly match that given: upper case `COMPLEX`, lower case `json`.
-The SQL `VARIANT` type corresponds to the native Druid type `complex<json>`.
+The SQL type simply names a native Druid type.
 However, the actual
 segment column produced may be of some other type if Druid infers that it can use a simpler type
 instead.
-This is why the column type can "vary" and is thus called `VARIANT`.

 ### Parameters